Alejandro Cuellar

 413.559.5748

-Alejandro Cuellar, director of the writing program and senior faculty associate, received his B.A. from Hampshire College and his M.F.A. in Fiction Writing from the University of Massachusetts Amherst.
+Alejandro Cuellar, co-director of the writing program and senior faculty associate, received his B.A. from Hampshire College and his M.F.A. in fiction writing from the University of Massachusetts Amherst.

 His writing concentrates on American identity, biculturalism, and bilingualism, with a primary focus on Latinx and Latin American/Caribbean immigrant narratives.
-He has taught at UMass-Amherst, Smith College, and Holyoke Community College.
+He has taught at the UMass Amherst, Smith College, and Holyoke Community College.

 Recent and Upcoming Courses